vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Prefabs Referencing Components.md

 <<Abbreviations/IDE.md>>
-## Prefabs referencing in-Scene Components
+## Prefab assets referencing in-Scene Components

 :::warning
 Assets cannot directly refer to Objects in Scenes
 :::

 Prefab assets cannot refer to components in the Scene, their instances can be configured with those references.
 This is a form of [dependency injection](Simple%20Dependency%20Injection.md).

+If your prefab is already in the scene it is a prefab **instance** and treated like [any other object in the scene](Serializing%20Component%20References.md), it just has overrides for authoring purposes.

 ### Implementation
 The in-scene component that instances your prefab can reference other in-Scene components, so have it pass your instance that reference.